 David Tudehope (Chief Executive) David is Chief Executive and co-founder of Macquarie Telecom and has been a director since 1992.
 He is responsible for overseeing the general management and strategic direction of the Company, and is actively involved in the Company's participation in regulatory issues.
-He was previously a director of the Service Providers' Industry Association.
 He is a member of the Australian School of Business Advisory Council and the Australian Government's B20 Leadership Group.
 David holds a Bachelor of Commerce degree from the University of NSW.
-He is a member of the Corporate Governance, Nomination and Remuneration Committee.
 David received the Australian Telecommunication User Group's highest award in 2011 'the Charles Todd Medal'.